 The Oracle Returns

 Seraph reaches out and asks for Morpheus and Trinity to come to come at once.
 They meet with the Oracle.
 She looks different now.
-Because she’s played a gamble of aiding Neo, she resides in a different shell.
+Rama-Kandra and Kamala happen to give The Merovingian The Oracle’s access details to save Sati.
+As a result she resides in a different shell.
 Well, that’s the story the movie makers had to cook up.
 Unfortunately, the actor who played the Oracle in the first two movies passed away before she could shoot for the third part.
 Hence they had to bring in a new actor.
 The Oracle asks Morpheus and Trinity to go with Seraph as he can get them to Neo.

 They try reaching out to the Train-Man but he escapes.
 He arrives at the subway station to get his passengers.
 Neo tries to board the train.
 The Train-Man realizes why he was being chased by Morpheus and team.
 He sends Neo flying into a wall with a punch.
 How does this happen?
 Neo is The One right?
 Here’s what the Train-Man says – “l built this place.
 Down here, l make the rules.
 Down here, l make the threats.
 Down here, I’m God”.
 Simple right?
 This is not the Matrix.
 This an area built by the Train-Man hence the rules of the Matrix don’t apply.
 Neo doesn’t have his abilities here.